Edward Olivares Player Props: Royals vs. Guardians

 Edward Olivares At The Plate

-- Olivares has 12 doubles, four triples, six home runs and 12 walks while hitting .260.
+- Olivares is hitting .255 with 12 doubles, four triples, six home runs and 12 walks.

-- Olivares has driven in a run in 12 games this year (20.3%), including one multiple-RBI game.
+- Olivares has driven in a run in 12 games this season (20.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.